-Debug is a method of looking at portions of your computer and writing assembly code to perform certain tasks on your computer.
+The debug command is used to look at portions of your computer and write assembly code to perform certain tasks on your computer.

 DEBUG [[drive:][path]filename [testfile-parameters]]